argo-marketplace/CityGDP/README.md

 Using BEA'srecently released County-level GDP to construct a city-GDP.

 ## What
-A repurposable methodology to convert [BEA's recently released County-level GDP](https://www.bea.gov/data/gdp/gdp-county) County GDP to construct a synthetic per-City-GDP
+A repurposable methodology to convert [BEA's recently released County-level GDP](https://www.bea.gov/data/gdp/gdp-county) County GDP to construct a synthetic per-City-GDP metric across US cities.

 ## Why
 To assist with comparative economic analysis across US cities.